JoaoCostaIFG/tvvs/assignments/5_structural_testing/5_report.md

 #### ProjectException.java
 #### ProjectSerializer.java

-*Note*: For the implementation of the following tests, we added two new methods to the *Project* class: *equals(Object o)* and *hashCode()*.
-These two methods supported the comparison of projects necessary for tests regarding the project serializer.

 1. **Read/Write XML**
     - **Description**: This parameterized test receives as input different projects: one default project, a checked project, a project with a set color, a project with notes and another one with a null title.
 Then, the tests are saved in an *XML* file, and recovered from the same file.
 The test succeeds if the projects are equal (read and write operations were correct).